WordPress/gutenberg/docs/designers-developers/developers/block-api/block-templates.md

 });
 ```

-See the [Meta Block Tutorial](/docs/designers-developers/developers/tutorials/metabox/meta-block-5-finishing.md) for a full example of a template in use.
+Templates are especially useful in combination with blocks that store custom post_meta to a post type.
+See the [Meta Block Tutorial](/docs/designers-developers/developers/tutorials/metabox/meta-block-5-finishing.md).
+for more information.

 ## Custom Post types